buildspace/buildspace-projects/Solana_Core/en/Core_2/Lesson_18_Create_The_Minting_UI.md

 const phantom = useMemo(() => new PhantomWalletAdapter(), []);
 ```

-We also need to add a `autoConnect` prop to your `WalletProvider`.
+We also need to add an `autoConnect` prop to your `WalletProvider`.
 Like this

 ```javascript
 <WalletProvider wallets={[phantom]} autoConnect={true}>